gui-xie/senlinwu/README.md

 # senlinwu
-A demo to use Senlin.Mo
+A example to use Senlin.Mo